airbr/golang-hugo-blog/content/posts/debugging.md

 I think, at a core emotional level, the worst part about a software bug is if you are faced with explaining to someone, maybe a superior at your workplace, that you (the expert in the situation) don't know what is going on.

-Even when you are a seasoned expert who has fixed many things in the past it is still a bad feeling when you don't understand the bug.
+Even when you are a seasoned expert who has fixed many things in the past it may still feel like a bad feeling when you don't understand the bug.
 Sometimes even when you are using tools like Google and trying things, it feels like a random scattered practice.

 Recently, I found something that I think helps me organize my thinking and practice so that I never feel like I don't know what is going on.
 It is a wonderful feeling.